 Looking for some police games that you can play around Halloween?
 Murdered: Soul Suspect is a good shout, proffering a bizarre twist to the usual detective scenario by having you play as a disembodied ghost attempting to solve your own murder.

 Sleeping Dogs is one of those police games in which you shoot first and ask questions later.
-Playing as undercover cop Wei Shen, danger is everywhere: the Sun On Yee triad you are bringing down from the inside, their Jade Gang rivals, and even the city’s police.
+Playing as undercover cop Wei Shen, there’s danger everywhere: the Sun On Yee triad you are bringing down from the inside, their Jade Gang rivals, and even the city’s police.
 Fortunately, then, Wei Shen is a very talented protagonist, excelling at shooting, high-speed car chases, shooting from a moving vehicle, parkour, martial arts, and grating bad guy faces with air conditioner units.

-One of the most realistic police games of all time is also the one of the first police games ever released.
-Sierra Entertainment’s 1987 adventure game is so faithful to proper police protocol that is was even used to train rookie officers at one point.
+One of the most realistic police games of all time is also one of the first police games ever released.
+Sierra Entertainment’s 1987 adventure game is so faithful to proper police protocol that it was even used to train rookie officers at one point.

-That realism can make In Pursuit of the Death Angel a little dry, but if you really do want a simulation of police work then the original Police Quest series, and In Pursuit of the Death Angel in particular, will not leave you wanting.
+That realism can make In Pursuit of the Death Angel a little dry, but if you really want a simulation of police work, then the original Police Quest series, and this one, in particular, will not leave you wanting.